gryphius/pycyborg/openelec.md

  * download pycyborg as zipfile: https://github.com/gryphius/pycyborg/archive/master.zip
  * extract master.zip
  * delete master.zip
- * you should now have two folders "pyusb-master" and "pycyborg-master"
+ * you should now have two folders `pyusb-master` and `pycyborg-master`
- * copy both folders via smb to the openelec box into "Userdata"
+ * copy both folders via smb to the openelec box into `Userdata`
- * in Userdata/addon_data/service.multimedia.boblightd, rename boblight.X11.sample to boblight.X11

-in the same directory, create a new file 'boblight.conf' with the following content:
+still over smb, open the folder `Userdata/addon_data/service.multimedia.boblightd` and create a new file `boblight.conf` with the following content:

 	[global]